What are your considerations as a licensed healthcare professional when practicing over state lines?

 What if the client/patient is in a foreign state/country when they contact you?

 If a patient moves to another state and takes up a residency in that state, the best policy in this regard is to ask for a formal opinion.
 Almost invariably, the state board will respond saying it’s “OK” in any specific case, at least temporarily.
-A letter to that effect markedly reduces any risk stemming from the licensure issue.
+A letter to that effect markedly reduces the risk stemming from telehealth-related licensure complaints.
 You may also want to check with your lawyer and your malpractice company if you are uncertain about any particular situation.

 What if I want to travel and be licensed over state lines?

-And lastly, always contacting your own board to ask for their opinion about you seeing your clients/patients when they travel is the responsible way to go.
+And lastly, always contact your own board to gain clarity about working with your clients when they travel.